rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/binary_based_trees/binary_tree/binary_tree.md

 2. A binary tree is a tree where each node has at most two children, often referred to as the left and right children.
 3. Tree traversal algorithms visit/access each node in the tree once.
-4. InOrder traversal recursively visits the left child first(performing an action to it first), then the current parent node, and finally the right child.
+4.  *PreOrder traversal* visits the parent node first(performing an action to it first), followed by the child nodes(left child then right child)
-5. PreOrder traversal visits the parent node first(performing an action to it first), followed by the child nodes.
+5. *InOrder traversal* visits the left child first(performing an action to it first), then the current parent node, and finally the right child.
-6. PostOrder traversal visits the children nodes first(performing an action to them first) before the parent nodes.
+6. *PostOrder traversal* visits the children nodes first(performing an action to them first, left child then right child) before the current parent node.